-Recent solo projects include new commissions from Secession, Vienna; Performance Room, Tate Modern, London; PARTICIPANT, INC (NYC); If I Can't Dance, Amsterdam; Portland Institute of Contemporary Art, Visual Art Center, Austin; Art in General, New York; The Kitchen, New York; Konsthall C, Stockholm; and a Matrix commission from the Berkeley Art Museum, Berkeley.
+Recent solo projects include new commissions from Tate Modern, London; Secession, Vienna; Kunsthalle Lissabon; PARTICIPANT, INC, NY; If I Can't Dance and Stedelijk Museum, Amsterdam; Portland Institute of Contemporary Art, Visual Art Center, Austin; and The Kitchen, NY.

-Roysdon's work has been exhibited at the Museum of Modern Art, New York; the 2010 Whitney Biennial, New York; Greater New York at MoMA PS1; The Generational, New Museum, New York; Manifesta 8, Murcia, Spain; Museo Tamayo, Mexico City; Power Plant, Toronto; and Museo Nacional Centro de Arte Reina Sofia, Madrid.
+Roysdon's work has been exhibited at the Museum of Modern Art, NY; Gwangju Biennale, Moderna Museet, Museo Serralves, Whitney Biennial, Greater New York at MoMA PS1; The Generational, New Museum; Sydney Biennale; and Museo Nacional Centro de Arte Reina Sofia, Madrid amongst many others.
 In 2012 Roysdon was a finalist for the Future Generation Art Prize, exhibiting in Kiev and the Venice Biennale.

 Roysdon's work is in the public collection of the Museum of Modern Art, New York; Moderna Museet, Stockholm; and The New York Public Library's Miriam and Ira D. Wallach Division of Art, Prints and Photographs, New York.

 Since 2013 she is a Professor of Art at Konstfack University of Art, Craft, and Design in Stockholm, Sweden.
 During Fall 2016-17 she was the invited DAAD Guest Professor at University of the Arts Bremen, and since 2017 she is a visiting adjunct at Columbia University’s MFA program.
 Roysdon completed the Whitney Museum Independent Study Program in 2001 and an Interdisciplinary MFA at UCLA in 2006.